Edit: Sep 2019

 There is a suite of underlying “products” and technologies that support the Power BI branded products.
 These umbrella products covered below are the supporting technologies sitting behind Microsoft’s Self Service BI Strategy (and also Enterprise BI in some cases).

-Power Pivot is a data modelling tool.
-It allows you to take tables of data, create relationships between those tables so they work together (without VLOOKUP!), and then enhance the data model so that it includes specific calculations that turn your raw data into useful business insights.
-This work has historically been done by the IT department, however it can now be done by competent business users using the language of Power Pivot – DAX (Data Analysis Expressions).
+Power BI data modelling allows you to take tables of data, create relationships between those tables so they work together, and then enhance the data model so that it includes specific calculations that turn your raw data into useful business insights.
+This work has historically been done by the IT department, however it can now be done by competent business users using the Power BI data modeling language – DAX (Data Analysis Expressions).

 Power Query is available in Excel 2010+ and Power BI Desktop/Service.
 It (annoyingly) has been renamed “Get & Transform” in Excel 2016 and “Get Data” in Power BI Desktop.
 What were they thinking?